-28. Are junipers, Arizona cypress, and Leyland cypress also at risk?
+28. Are junipers, Arizona cypress, Leyland cypress also at risk?

 Yes.
 These trees are colonized by a different species of bark beetle (Phloeosinus sp.) that utilizes these tree species.
 The biology and life cycle of this bark beetle is slightly different than the pine bark beetles.
-Consult the publication: Cypress Bark Beetles http://extension.arizona.edu/sites/extension.arizona.edu/files/pubs/az1316.pdf
+Consult the publication: Cypress Bark Beetles in North Central Arizona, by Jeff Schalau, available on the web at extension.arizona.edu/sites/extension.arizona.edu/files/pubs/az1316.pdf

-29. What are some bark beetle-resistant evergreen trees that can be used in Yavapai County, Arizona landscapes?
+29. What are some bark beetle-resistant evergreen trees that can be used in northern Arizona landscapes?

-Some suitable evergreen trees are Deodar cedar (Cedrus deodora), Atlas cedar (Cedrus atlantica), and Lebanese cedar (Cedrus libani).
-These have few, if any, pests and are relatively fast-growing.
+Some suitable evergreen trees for the lower elevations (5,500 to 6,500 feet) are Deodar cedar (Cedrus deodora), Atlas cedar (Cedrus atlantica), and Lebanese cedar (Cedrus libani).
+At the mid elevation ponderosa pine belt (6,500 to 7,500) some good trees are Norway spruce (Picea abies), Colorado blue spruce (Picea pungens), Engelmann spruce (Picea engelmannii), Douglas-fir (Pseudotsuga menziesii), Corkbark fir or (Abies lasiocarpa), White fir (Abies concolor), These have few, if any, pests and are relatively fast-growing.
 Evergreens have the advantages of providing year-round privacy screening and pine-like foliage.
 They do require infrequent irrigation to keep them healthy.
 These species are not as fire retardant as deciduous trees due to their resin content.
 For this reason, evergreens are not recommended for use next to structures where they may increase risk of property loss in case of forest fire.
+Elevation strictly speaking is not always an indicator of which tree to plant on each site.
+Native vegetation is usually a better in indicator.
+Lower elevation type sites will have piñon pine whereas as the mid elevations will have predominately ponderosa pine.
+For more information on trees suitable for the high elevations of the southwest refer to "Beyond the Ponderosa: Successful Landscape Trees for Higher Elevations in the Southwest."
+1998.
+T. DeGomez and J. D. Bailey (Eds.)
+1998.
+Flagstaff Community Tree Board, Flagstaff, Arizona.